fnproject/hotwrap/README.md

 ```

-you function will see the following environment
+your function will see the following environment:

 ```
 FN_HTTP_METHOD=GET